LaunchCodeLiftoffProjects/Collab-Blog/README.md

 We're here to help.
-If you're one of our students who completed CoderGirl's Web Development or Java track, or an LC101 graduate, you already have everything you need installed.
+If you're one of our students who completed CoderGirl's Web Development Java track, or completed LC101 with Java, you already have everything you need installed.
 If you aren't no worries, here are all the links you need to get your computer set up for this project:

 ## Installations
 - [Node](https://education.launchcode.org/intro-to-professional-web-dev/appendices/installing-software/setting-up-node.html) (Also installs NPM cli)